This jam is now over. It ran from 2018-03-15 04:00:00 to 2018-04-22 03:59:59. View 6 entries

 A: Not very!
 So long as your project takes inspiration from something Roman, you're good to go.
 You could zero in on something very specific, or approach things more generally, and you're more than welcome to create something that isn't set in antiquity or that doesn't "look" Roman, in terms of how we recognize ancient aesthetics.
 Modern retellings, unconventional art styles, and unexpected genres (like sci-fi) are all equally welcome!

-Q: What if I don't finish my game, or have only certain assets completed?
+Q: What if I don't finish my game, or have only completed certain assets?

 A: That's still great, and you're encouraged to submit whatever you create as a proof-of-concept!
 This could be art assets, music, a font, etc.